 Over the weekend, I participated in a really interesting activity that reinvigorated me to keep working towards my lifelong goals and dreams.
 It took some time (about an hour and a half), but when I was finished, it was worth every second of it.
 The best part?
 I had constructed a tool that keeps driving me onwards towards my goals and dreams, giving me specific actions I could be doing instead of spending money at the bookstore or watching television.

-To do this, you’ll either need a big sheet of paper (I used a big piece of brown packaging paper and a Sharpie) or a program like FreeMind (an open-source mind mapping package) or KeyNote (an open source note-taking package – I wound up transferring the whole thing into KeyNote afterwards, but we’ll get to that later).
+To do this, you’ll either need a big sheet of paper (I used a big piece of brown packaging paper and a Sharpie) or a program like FreeMind (an open-source mind mapping package).
 Make sure you have a writing utensil that you can read well and that won’t smear on the paper, because you’ll be leaning across it as the process goes on.

 Right in the middle of the paper, write your name and circle it.
 Why?
 You are at the center of your own life; everything you do connects back to you in some fashion.

 Around that circle, write down your main goals in life.
 What do you want out of life?
 Do you want an amazing home?
 Do you want to be a good husband?
 Do you want to be a good father?
 Do you want to be a millionaire?
 Do you want to retire and become a freelance writer?
 Consider this carefully and ask yourself what values you hold central.
 You should be able to come up with three to six of these.
 Write them around the central circle, spaced as far apart as possible, circle each one, and draw a line back to yourself, showing the connection.
 This is the innermost wheel, and from here we’ll add more wheels.